 What Sets Us Apart

-Specialists at NYU Langone’s Sports Performance Center at the Center for Musculoskeletal Care have the expertise to quickly diagnose and provide treatment for people with compartment syndrome.
+Specialists at NYU Langone’s Sports Performance Center at NYU Langone Orthopedic Center have the expertise to quickly diagnose and provide treatment for people with compartment syndrome.
 This condition occurs when pressure builds to dangerous levels within the body’s muscle compartments.

 These compartments contain muscles, nerves, and blood vessels, and are located in the arms, hands, legs, and feet.
 For example, the biceps muscle is one of three muscles that form the anterior, or front, muscle compartment in the upper arm.